codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Notes

-- Each matching line should be prefixed with "filename:"
+- Each matching line should be prefixed with `<filename>:`
 - Files without matches produce no output (but don't affect exit code if other files match)
-- Exit code should be 0 if any file contains matches, 1 if no files match

 # Stage 5: Directory not found

-In this stage, you'll handle the case where grep is called on a directory that doesn't exist.
+In this stage, you'll handle the case where `grep` is called on a directory that doesn't exist.

 ## Directory error handling

-Similar to missing files, grep should handle missing directories with appropriate error messages.
+Similar to missing files, `grep` should handle missing directories with appropriate error messages.

 ## Tests